Moving to Kyrgyzstan

-Expats who come to Kyrgyzstan usually work in the development sector, for a range of international or local organisations and NGOs, or in the mining sector.
+Expats who come to Kyrgyzstan usually work in the development sector for a range of international or local organisations and NGOs, or in the mining industry.
 Volunteering is also becoming increasingly popular, and there is always a high demand for English teachers.
-Despite two popular uprisings in recent years, Kyrgyzstan is considered one of the safer, more attractive countries in Central Asia, and is frequently used by various companies as a base for conducting projects throughout the rest of the region.
+Kyrgyzstan is considered one of the safer, more attractive countries in Central Asia, and is frequently used by various companies as a base for conducting projects throughout the rest of the region.

-That said, Kyrgyzstan is not a popular expat destination, with few moving here for reasons other than an already-established job contract.
-The exact number of Western expats in Kyrgyzstan has never been determined, but it is likely to be about 1,000 people.
-Bishkek, the capital city, is where most Americans or Europeans settle for work, with much fewer in Osh, Kyrgyzstan’s second largest city.
+That said, Kyrgyzstan is not a popular expat destination, with few moving there for reasons other than an already-established job contract.
+Bishkek, the capital city, is where most expats settle for work, with much fewer in Osh, Kyrgyzstan’s second-largest city.
 Westerners are rare outside of Kyrgyzstan’s larger cities except for scattered Peace Corps volunteers.

 The majority of Kyrgyzstan’s population is Muslim, but this is not an immediately apparent aspect of everyday life.
 Modern Kyrgyz culture is a blend of ancient tradition tempered with touches of Islam and Soviet-style habits (obvious when dealing with anything bureaucratic).
 In perfect demonstration of this careful balance, vodka is an essential part of any Kyrgyz celebration, though pork products may be more difficult to find.